Felicia Browne: Early life and education

 Felicia Mary Browne was born at Weston Green, Thames Ditton, Surrey, on 18 February 1904.
 She was the third daughter and the fourth of five children born to Edith (née Johnston) (1875–1931), an actress and Harold Browne (1875–1924), a company director in an advertising agency.
 Browne studied at the St John's Wood Art School and the Slade School of Art between 1920–21 and 1927–28.
 Arriving at the Slade at the unusually young age of 16, she was a contemporary of William Coldstream, Clive Branson, Claude Rogers and Nan Youngman.

 Career

 She travelled to Berlin in 1928 to study metalwork and became an apprentice to a stonemason.
 She was living in Berlin during the rise of National Socialism and participated in anti-fascist activities.
 One account describes her taking part in anti-Nazi street-fighting.
 In the early 1930s she returned to Britain, leaving her sculptures and tools behind.
 Browne visited the USSR in 1931 and in 1933 she joined the Communist Party of Great Britain, attracting the interest of M15 and Special Branch who continued to monitor her until she left for Spain in 1936.

-She also became an active member of the Artists' International Association, and in 1934 she won a prize for her design of the Trade Union Congress Tolpuddle medal.
+She also became an active member of the Artists' International Association, and in 1934 she won a prize for her design of the Trades Union Congress Tolpuddle medal.
 She contributed art to Left Review.